Collingwood, New Zealand: Tourism

 Collingwood is home to the only company with a concession to provide tours to Farewell Spit.

 Notable buildings

 Saint Cuthbert's Anglican Church

 Saint Cuthberts was completed in 1873 and built on land believed to have been donated by the town's founder William Gibbs.
 Local labour and timber were donated to complete the church.
 Thomas Brunner designed the church.
 The church having survived unscathed from the many fires that have damaged Collingwood is a New Zealand Heritage category 1 listed building.
 The church suffered some minor damage from vandals who were caught and prosecuted in 2011.
 The church seats approximately 50 people.
 The congregation numbered approximately 20–25 persons in 2016.

-Court house
+Courthouse

-The court house, built in 1901 just outside the town as it was then.
+The courthouse, built in 1901 just outside the town as it was then.
 Owing to its location, it survived the 1904 fire.
 The courthouse has for many years been used as a cafe.

 Post office

 The Post Office was built in 1906 after the 1904 fire and survived the 1930 fire thanks to the Collingwood Volunteer Fire Brigade.